The very best bits:

 Finish: Short transfer to Le Teil/Montelimar hotel

 Showcasing some of France’s wildest and most remote scenery, this stage will take us from the vineyards of the Rhône Valley into the beautiful Cévennes National Park.
 If you haven’t heard of the Cevennes before, think quiet, rolling roads through, rocky landscapes and far reaching views baked in sunshine.
 Add in picture postcard villages, roadside fruit stalls and the odd small forrest and that’s where stage 6 takes us.
 It culminates with an ascent of Mont Aigoual (famous for monitoring wind speed – fingers crossed we have a calm day) via the Col des Mourèzes and the Col de la Lusette (the toughest bit of the whole stage).
-If we’re lucky, we’ll have a view all the way to the Pyrenees from the top.
+If we’re lucky, we’ll have a view all the way to the Pyrenees from the top where we’ll have dinner together before heading off to our hotel.

 Start: Le Teil/Montelimar hotel